What is Flat Iron Steak?Print this Page

 What is the best way to cook a flat iron steak?

 First of all, to bring out the natural sweetness of the cut, and to keep it nice and tender, your flat iron steak should be cooked medium-rare at most.
 If you're into well done steaks, then this isn't the right cut for you.
 You'd be better off choosing a sirloin.

 The best way to cook flat iron steak at home is on a cast iron griddle, or skillet.
 Having said that, if you don't have access to either of those, a good non-stick frying pan will provide you with equally as good results.
 Remove the steak from packaging and rest at room temperature for ten minutes.
 Brush lightly with oil, season with sea salt and add the steak to the hot pan.
 Cook for 6 minutes, turning once halfway through.
 Leave the meat to rest on a warm plate for another 5 minutes to allow the juices to redistribute throughout the meat.

 If you're cooking your flat iron steak on a BBQ, then you're onto a winner, this is the ultimate way to cook this steak.
 Give your steak ten minutes to rest and come up to room temperature, season, and cook until an internal temperature of approximately 60C-70C is reached.
 This will give you a nice medium-rare finish.
 Remember to leave your steak to rest on a warm plate for 5 minutes after cooking.

 Is flat iron steak tough?

 Flat iron steak has a great flavour, with real natural sweetness, and is usually very tender.
-If you're finding your flat iron steak tough, it's probably because it's overcooked.
-Due to the nature of the cut, flat iron is best served medium-rare and should never be served anything over medium.
+If you find your flat iron steak is tough, it's probably because it's overcooked.
+Due to the nature of the cut, flat iron steak is best served medium-rare and should never be served anything over medium.